Managing App Processes

 ls /

-Running individual commands in a container
+Running individual commands in a container:

-$ drycc ps:exec python-getting-started-web-69b7d4bfdc-kl4xf -- date
+$ drycc ps exec python-getting-started-web-69b7d4bfdc-kl4xf -- date

-Restarting an Application Processes
+Restarting Application Processes

-Kubernetes to terminate the old process and launch a new one in its place.
+If you need to restart an application process, you may use drycc ps restart.
+Behind the scenes, Drycc Workflow instructs Kubernetes to terminate the old process and launch a new one in its place.

 $ drycc ps